Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Offline edit and sync/README.md

 ## How to use the sample

-Pan and zoom to position the red rectangle around the area to be taken offline.
-Tap "Generate geodatabase" to take the area offline.
-To edit features, tap to select a feature, and tap again anywhere else on the map to move the selected feature to the tapped location.
-To sync the edits with the feature service, tap the "Sync geodatabase" button.
+Tap the "Generate Geodatabase" button and then pan and zoom to position the red rectangle around the area to be taken offline.
+Tap "Done" and choose the feature layers to take the area and features offline.
+To edit features, tap to select a feature, and use the popup to edit the attributes.
+To sync the edits with the feature service, tap the "Sync" button.
+Tap "Switch to service" to reload the service area.

 ## How it works

-1. Create a geodatabase sync task from a URL to a feature service.
+1. Create an `AGSGeodatabaseSyncTask` from a URL to a feature service.
-2. Generate the geodatabase sync task to create geodatabase parameters by passing in an envelope extent as the parameter.
+2. Generate the geodatabase sync task with default parameters using `AGSGeodatabaseSyncTask.defaultGenerateGeodatabaseParameters(withExtent:completion:)`.
-3. Create a generate job, passing in the parameters and a path to where the geodatabase should be downloaded locally.
+3. Create an `AGSGeodatabaseSyncTask.generateJob(with:downloadFileURL:)`, passing in the parameters and a path to where the geodatabase should be downloaded locally.
 4. Start the job and get a geodatabase as a result.
-5. Set the sync direction.
+5. Set the sync direction to `.bidirectional`.
 6. To enable editing, load the geodatabase and get its feature tables.
 Create feature layers from the feature tables and add them to the map's operational layers collection.
-7. Create a sync job passing in the parameters and geodatabase as arguments.
+7. Create an `AGSGeodatabaseSyncTask.syncJob(with:geodatabase:)` passing in the parameters and geodatabase as arguments.
 8. Start the sync job to synchronize the edits.
+9. To switch to service mode, unregister the geodatabase using `AGSGeodatabaseSyncTask.unregisterGeodatabase(_:completion:)`.

 ## Relevant API